roguh/pympw/README.md

-# pympw: Master Password --- An Algorithm for Freedom
+# pympw: CLI and Implementation of Master Password v3 --- An Algorithm for Freedom

 Master Password is a determnistic password generator.
 This is a Python implementation of the Master Password algorithm v3 based on